ePerspi/alterego.nvim/README.md

 ```

 ### Setup
-You can provide additional alteregos (word pairs) or overwrite the default ones.
+(Optional) You can provide additional alteregos (word pairs) or overwrite the default ones.
 ```lua
 require("alterego").setup({
     alteregos = {